by Peggy Sweeney

 Copyright Peggy Sweeney.
 All rights reserved.

-About the Author: Peggy Sweeney is founder and president of The Sweeney Alliance, a mortician and bereavement educator, member of the Comfort (TX) Volunteer Fire Department, and former EMT-B. For more than twenty years, Peggy has written and conducted numerous workshops for the public in general.
+About the Author: Peggy Sweeney is founder and president of The Sweeney Alliance, a mortician (retired) and bereavement educator, member of the Comfort (TX) Volunteer Fire Department, and former EMT-B. For more than twenty years, Peggy has written and conducted numerous workshops for the public in general.

 In 1997, Peggy wrote the Grieving Behind the Badge training program and taught this program in the United States and Canada to help the men and women who serve their communities as firefighters/EMS, law enforcement and correctional officers, and emergency dispatch personnel.

-Peggy and Shannon strongly believe that the need to understand and cope with recurring traumatic events and the emotional challenges of emergency response and law enforcement are not being met.
-They have devoted their time and individual talents to make a positive change in these professions and reduce the number of suicides which are becoming all too common.
-If you would like to request a First Step Hope brochure, please contact Peggy through her email email@example.com
+Peggy strongly believes that the need to understand and cope with recurring traumatic events and the emotional challenges of emergency response and law enforcement are not being met.
+She has devoted over twenty years to making a positive change in these professions and reduce the number of suicides which are becoming all too common.
+Please contact Peggy through her email firstname.lastname@example.org

 Bureau of Labor Statistics.
 (1999).
 1998-99 Occupational outlook handbook.
 Washington, D.C.: U.S.